 Add Sauce to Food

 You can use the warming rack to add sauce to your food.
 If you want to add barbecue sauce to ribs, for instance, move the ribs to the warming rack and then brush them with your desired sauce.
-With its low heat, the warming rack won’t burn your barbecue sauce.
+With its low heat, the warming rack won't burn your barbecue sauce.
 It will provide just enough heat to keep the ribs and sauce warm.
-Furthermore, sauce is less likely to drip onto your wood or charcoal if you add it using the warming rack.
+Furthermore, sauce is less likely to drip onto your firewood for cooking or charcoal if you add it using the warming rack.
 Sauce may still drip from the warming rack.
-But since the warming rack is above the main cooking grate, the sauce shouldn’t reach your wood or charcoal.
+But since the warming rack is above the main cooking grate, the sauce shouldn't reach your wood or charcoal.

 If you're trying to cook a lot of food on your grill, you may have to rearrange it so that it can all fit on the main grate.
 Assuming your grill has a warming rack, you can temporarily move your food here to change the placement of your other food.

 These are just a few ways to use your grill's warming rack.
 The warming rack is a highly versatile feature that can open the doors to new culinary possibilities, only some of which are listed here.
 As you begin using your grill's warming rack, you'll probably discover other uses for it.

 If you're looking for an easy way to take your smoking or grilling to the next level, then you need to try Cutting Edge Firewood's Premium Smoking Chunks.
 Made with the best wood and dried to perfection, these chunks can provide amazing flavor and cook temperature to any meal you cook.

 Don't take our word for it though, check out our reviews below!